The term "felting" describes a wider range of techniques

 themselves.
 Most often used for bags and hats.
 Most wool yarns that

-(sometimes called pre-felts).These forms can be and often are combined,
+All these forms can be and often are combined, for an essentially

 |